 If they had one bad month that dragged the average down, we could overlook it.
-However, that’s not the case here.
+That’s not the case here.

-Namecheap started out slow when we signed up and have just only recently gotten better.
-Past three months have been promising, but it is still slower than the top class.
+Namecheap started out slow when we signed up and have only recently gotten better.
+Past four months have been promising, but it is still slower than the top class.

 3. Lackluster Customer Support